-Greg joined the team in January 2014 having previously worked in the public and private sector in roles including policy and strategy, data, and project management.
+Greg joined the PFCC’s office in January 2014 having previously worked in the public and private sector in roles including policy and strategy, data analysis, and project management.
 He was the PFCC’s Assistant Director for Commissioning from January 2014-April 2020

 Strategic Head of Policy and Public Engagement – Darren Horsman

-Darren Horsman is responsible for the PFCC’s Communications and Public Engagement Programme; ensuring the PFCC maintains ongoing communications with a wide range of communities in Essex.
+Darren is responsible for the PFCC’s Communications and Public Engagement Programme; ensuring the PFCC maintains ongoing communications with a wide range of communities in Essex.
 Darren and his team run a busy engagement programme delivering over 100 events each year with different partners, communities and organisations.
 This programme includes regular public meetings across Essex, engagement with children and young people, the Essex business community and the rural community.

 Darren joined the team in December 2016 having previously worked in senior communication, marketing, engagement and governance roles in a range of sectors from criminal justice to education.
 He has worked in local and central government both in the United Kingdom and abroad and has volunteered in governance roles within the education sector for the last 8 years.